nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 </p>

 💡 Note that variables and methods in the Command class is empty as it will be covered under [Commands](#commands).
+💡 Different ParseXYZCommand has different variables, thus they are omitted in the diagram.
+💡 For a full list of ParseXYZCommands, see [ParseCommands] (#parseCommands)

 1. The ParserManager receives the user input message as a whole.
 1. Interprets the type of command and creates the respective parser for each command.